Hebron History, Family Crest & Coats of Arms

 Although the name, Hebron, appeared in many references, from time to time, the surname was shown with the spellings Hepburn, Heyburn, Hepborne, Hepbourne, Hepbourn and others.

 Early Notables of the Hebron family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Hebron Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hebron Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hebron family to Ireland

 Some of the Hebron family moved to Ireland, but this topic is not covered in this excerpt.

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of cholera, typhoid, dysentery or small pox.
 In North America, some of the first immigrants who could be considered kinsmen of the Hebron family name Hebron, or who bore a variation of the surname were